Rainy Day Fun: Keep Your Dog Busy With a DIY Indoor Obstacle Course

 This post may contain affiliate links.
 That means if you click on them and buy something, I may receive a small commission at no cost to you.
 Read my Disclaimer Policy to learn more.

-It can be constructed using items you already have around the house like chairs, blankets, baskets, and other household items.
+They can be constructed using items household items like chairs, blankets, baskets, and other household items.

 German Shepherd going through a tunnel made from two chairs and a blanket.